vivinano/MudaeAutoBot/README.md

 https://github.com/FatPain
 for Assisting with Discum it was definitly not something I'm use to

+There will be a slow effort to move it over to full discum so its not spagetti code but for functional sake this is the "patch"

 # MudaeAutoBot
 What is Mudae Auto Bot?